Tech-Savvy Friends Take on Food Safety with Ingenious Solution

 A group of friends with engineering and business backgrounds decided to team up in their entrepreneurial senior project class, brainstorming ideas for a project that would cap off their college careers.
 After much discussion, they chose to pursue a project in a field they hadn’t formally studied but that had personally affected their lives: food safety.

 “We wanted to create a safer world for people with food allergies,” said Nahal Sadeghian, who recently graduated with a degree in mechanical engineering and a minor in business.
-Since emigrating from Iran at age 9, she has faced digestive challenges due to differences in food quality.
+Since emigrating from Iran to Folsom, California, at age 9, she has faced digestive challenges due to differences in food quality.

-Throughout the year, the team – including graduates Mitchell Dann (mechanical engineering), Josh Chao (business administration) and Avery Taylor (computer engineering) – developed a method using infrared technology to help food manufacturers ensure their products are accurately tested.
+Throughout the year, the team – including graduates Mitchell Dann (mechanical engineering) of San Luis Obispo, Josh Chao (business administration) of Seattle, Washington, and Avery Taylor (computer engineering) of San Luis Obispo – developed a method using infrared technology to help food manufacturers ensure their products are accurately tested.

 “We were a group of good friends tackling a challenging project together,” Dann said.